-In one you schedule maintenance every time a meter reading increases or decreases by a certain amount.
+In one we schedule maintenance every time a meter reading increases or decreases by a certain amount.
 For example an oil change when a meter reading increases by 3,000 miles.

 The second type is a batch meter.
-You schedule maintenance after a machine processes “N” units.
-For example replace a bearing every time the equipment produces 500 widgets.
+We schedule maintenance after a machine processes “N” units.
+For example lubricate a bearing every time the equipment produces 500 widgets.

-You schedule a maintenance task every time an alarm condition happens.
-For example an alarm could be excessive vibration on a machine.
-You can schedule a preventive maintenance check on the machine when this alarm occurs.
+We schedule a maintenance task every time an alarm condition happens.
+For instance an alarm could be excessive vibration on a machine.
+We can schedule a preventive maintenance check on the machine when this alarm occurs.

-4. Schedule equipment maintenance based on completion of other work
+4. Schedule work based on completion of other work

-This means you start a new maintenance task when another task is completed.
-For example schedule a calibration after a machine is repaired or schedule a paint job after a dry wall repair and so on.
-This is very useful for multi-step maintenance that needs to be done by different sub-contractors one after another.
-Once one sub-contractor is done, you schedule the work for the next sub-contractor.
+This means we start a new maintenance task when another task is completed.
+For instance, after we complete a machine repair, we schedule a calibration.
+Or we schedule a paint job after a dry wall repair and so on.
+This is very useful for multi-step maintenance.
+For example, work that needs to be done by different sub-contractors one after another.
+Once one sub-contractor is done, we schedule the work for the next sub-contractor and so on.

 Fig 2.
 Schedule maintenance based on another maintenance work order (from FastMaint CMMS)

-Once you setup your maintenance management program properly you will start to see the amount of reactive maintenance due to equipment breakdowns decrease.
+Once we setup our maintenance management program we will start to see the amount of reactive maintenance due to equipment breakdowns decrease.
 Time spent on preventive or planned maintenance will increase.
-You will see cost savings in the maintenance budget due to less emergency maintenance.
+We will see cost savings in the maintenance budget due to less emergency maintenance.
 Plus there will be benefits in terms of better equipment availability, meeting production goals and customer satisfaction!

 Preventive maintenance software that you can use

-To make an effective maintenance plan you will need to use CMMS software.
-This is especially true when you have a lot of equipment!
+To make an effective maintenance plan we will need good maintenance scheduling software.
+This is especially true when there is a lot of equipment!

 Don’t have a good maintenance software program?
 You can get a web demo or download a trial of FastMaint CMMS software.
 Even with the online demo you should be able to setup a simple equipment maintenance schedule for your maintenance jobs very fast.
 It will make it much easier to keep on track with preventive maintenance plans for your equipment and facilities.Free FastMaint CMMS Trial